-When it comes to Movies About Cooking And Chefs, there are so many movies exploring this idea.
-Here are 25 of the top ones.
+When it comes to Movies About Cooking And Chefs, there is no limit to the movies who explored this idea.
+We put together 25 of our favorites.

 From Jûzô Itami, starring Ken Watanabe, Tsutomu Yamazaki, Nobuko Miyamoto, Kôji Yakusho